-This isn't a hidden vegetable recipe as such and the kids weren't very keen on the aubergine so that got picked out by the two Rs.
+This isn't a hidden vegetable recipe as such.
+And to be honest the kids weren't very keen on the aubergine so that got picked out by the two Rs.

 What to serve with this vegan shepherd's pie

-Shepherd's pie is a very filling dish and this vegan Indian-spiced version, with the cumin mashed potato and the chickpeas is no exception.
+Shepherd's pie is a very filling dish.
+This vegan Indian-spiced version, with the cumin mashed potato and the chickpeas is no exception.

 - Or if you're feeling lazy or in need of extra comfort a tin of baked beans goes very well on the side.
 If you fancy trying making homemade beans try my recipe for stove top baked beans.

-Here’s how to make this Indian-spiced vegan shepherd's pie
+How to make this Indian-spiced vegan shepherd's pie

 Indian-spiced vegan shepherd's pie with aubergine and chickpeas

-- 2 tbsp sunflower oil
+- 2 tablespoons sunflower oil

 - 900 g potatoes

-- 1 tbsp vegan margarine
+- 1 tablespoon vegan margarine

-- 1 tbsp ground cumin
+- 1 tablespoon ground cumin

-- 1 tsp cumin seeds
+- 1 teaspoon cumin seeds